berarma/new-lg4ff/README.md

 This entry already existed.
 It has been extended, setting the value to 2 combines the clutch and gas pedals in the same axis.

+### play_on_upload

+BeamNG.drive has a "Fast" update type that skips play effect events entirely and expects the wheel to just play effects on upload.
+Set this to 1 to play effects on upload for applications with this behavior.

 ### gain

 Get/set the global FF gain (0-65535).
 This property is independent of the gain